- Construction begins: March 8, 2016 (preliminary work began in February 2016)

 - Project scheduled to be completed: September 2019

 The bridge is designed and constructed in five different zones.
 Construction will start at the south end approach, north end approach and navigation.
 Once the north and south approaches are completed, work will begin on the sections that will connect each end with the navigation zone (the high rise).

 What to Expect During Construction

 - Daytime lane closures should be expected on N.C.
-12 Mondays, beginning at 7 a.m., through Fridays at 3 p.m. on Fridays through June 14 for the duration of construction.
+12 beginning at 7 a.m. on Mondays until 3 p.m. on Fridays through June 14 for the duration of construction.

-- Daytime lane closures are not allowed June 14 to September 14; however, nighttime lane closures are allowed Monday through Thursday from 8 p.m. until 6 a.m. the following morning.
+- Daytime lane closures are not allowed from June 15 through Sept.
+15; however, nighttime lane closures are allowed Monday through Thursday from 8 p.m. until 6 a.m. the following morning.

 - One lane will remain open during lane closures; however, motorists should allow extra travel time.
 The open travel lane will not have any width restrictions for emergency vehicles.